Saint Kitts and Nevis

 ROLE OF THE POLICE AND SECURITY APPARATUS

 The security forces consist of a police force, which includes a paramilitary Special Services Unit, a drug unit, a Special Victims Unit, the Office of Professional Standards, and a white-collar crimes unit.
 These forces are responsible for internal security, including migration and border enforcement.
-In addition, there is a coast guard and a small defense force.
-On August 24, Governor General Sir S.W.
-Tapley Seaton extended police powers to defense forces for a period of six months, the maximum period allowed.
-The military and police report to the Ministry of National Security, which is under the prime minister’s jurisdiction.
+In addition there is a coast guard and a small defense force.
+The governor general may authorize the defense force to patrol jointly with the police for periods of up to six months.
+The military and the police report to the Ministry of National Security, which is under the prime minister’s jurisdiction.

 The police Criminal Investigation Department is responsible for investigating killings by police and works with the Violent Crime Unit and the Office of Professional Standards.
-Corruption and unprofessional behavior by police is investigated by the Office of Professional Standards.
-Senior police officers investigated complaints against members of the police force and, when warranted, referred complaints to an internal disciplinary tribunal for adjudication.
+Corruption and unprofessional behavior by police are investigated by the Office of Professional Standards.
+Senior police officers investigated complaints against members of the police force.
+When warranted, they referred complaints to an internal disciplinary tribunal for adjudication.
 Penalties included dismissal, warnings, or other administrative action.

-Civilian authorities maintained effective control over the police, coast guard, and defense force, and the government had effective mechanisms to investigate and punish abuse.
+Civilian authorities maintained effective control over the police, coast guard, and defense force, and the government had effective mechanisms to investigate and punish abuse and corruption.
 There were no reports of impunity involving the security forces during the year.

 ARREST PROCEDURES AND TREATMENT OF DETAINEES

 Police may arrest a person based on the suspicion of criminal activity without a warrant.
 The law requires that persons detained be charged within 72 hours or be released.
 If detainees are charged, authorities must bring them before a court within 72 hours of the detention.
 There is a functioning system of bail.
-Detainees were allowed prompt access to a lawyer of their choice or one provided by the state.
-Free legal assistance was available for indigent defendants in capital cases only.
-Authorities permitted family members, attorneys, and clergy to visit convicted detainees once per month and those in pretrial confinement once per week.
+Authorities permitted family members, attorneys, and clergy to visit detainees regularly.

 Authorities remand those accused of serious offenses to custody to await trial and release those accused of minor infractions on their own recognizance or on bail with sureties.